washington299/WhatsApp-Web-Layout-Clone/README.md

 <h1 align="center">Whatsapp Web Clone</h1>

-This is a Responsive Whatsapp Web Clone, this project was made to improve my Skills and habilities with React Framework.
+This is a Responsive Whatsapp Web Clone, this project was made to improve my Skills and habilities with CSS BEM architecture, SASS, React, Typescript and Context API.

 ## Techs